Nitro4542/mc-mod-tools/README.md

 ### mc_mod_gui.py

 This the GUI of this app.
-**Please note: The GUI still needs a lot of improvements but it should work.**
+**Please note: The GUI still needs improvements, but it should work.**

 The UI should be easy to understand for everyone.
 ### Configuration